 Ben earned his doctoral degree at the University of Sydney in 2009, focusing on mitochondrial and calcium interactions in skeletal muscle.
 Since starting at UC in 2009, Ben has shifted his focus towards understanding interactions between human movement and the brain, seeking to optimise health and performance.
 Ben’s research seeks to understand how exercise can impact cognition and how the brain contributes to fatigue in both acute and chronic settings.

 His work utilises approaches including perceptual and performance outcomes alongside cerebrovascular physiology, electroencephalography and structural MRI.
 This work has been applied in a range of contexts including military, occupational, health and high-performance sport settings.
 In 2016, Ben was awarded UC’s Early Career Research (Science, Health and Technology) prize and has a growing reputation as a leader in the area with collaborations worldwide.
 Ben now heads the Active Brain research theme within UCRISE.

-Nathan is currently the Chair of an international alliance for the practice of exercise and sport sciences, and ESSA’s Professional Standards Advisory Council.
+Nathan is currently the Chair of the ESSA Standards Council and chair of an international alliance for the practice of exercise and sport sciences steering committee.
 He was a Director on the Exercise & Sports Science Australia (ESSA) national board from 2010-17, and ESSA President/Chair, Chair of the Governance and Nominations Committee and committee member on the Audit Finance and Risk Committee from 2014-17.
 Nathan previously sat on the ESSA Queensland State Chapter Committee as committee member and chair over a period of four years.

 Nathan is a graduate of the AICD Company Director and Mastering the Board courses.